Not going home, govt must talk to us on other demands: Tikait at mahapanchayat | Politics

 - India

-Addressing a farmers’ mahapanchayat here, Tikait also asked Prime Minister Narendra Modi to give a clear answer on the demand for a law guaranteeing minimum support price (MSP) that he had ''backed” when he was the Gujarat chief minister.
+Addressing a farmers' mahapanchayat here, Tikait asked Prime Minister Narendra Modi to give a clear answer on the demand for a law guaranteeing minimum support price (MSP) that he had ''backed'' when he was the Gujarat chief minister.

-“They did the right thing by withdrawing the laws but tried to divide farmers by saying that they failed to make some people understand the laws.
-We are some people,'' the BKU leader said, referring to the PM’s televised speech.
+''They did the right thing by withdrawing the laws but tried to divide farmers by saying that they failed to make some people understand the laws.
+We are some people,'' Tikait said, referring to the PM's address to the nation.

 Urging people to join the farmers' movement, Tikait said, ''They will entangle you all in Hindu-Muslim, Hindu-Sikh and Jinnah and will keep selling the country.''
 The Jinnah reference was to a slugfest between the ruling BJP and the Samajwadi Party after its leader Akhilesh Yadav made a remark equating the founder of Pakistan with freedom fighters like Sardar Vallbhbhai Patel.